-If you’re a fan of homemade nut milk then you’ll be pleased to know I have another addition to add to the batch.
+If you’re a fan of homemade cashew nut milk then you’ll be pleased to know I have another addition to add to the batch.
 Scroll through my recipe index and you’ll see a small selection of nut/seed milks – pistachio, almond, quinoa and coconut milk.
 My favourite so far has to be coconut milk, you guys probably would have already known by the number of times you see coconut milk featured in my recipes.

 We do tend to incorporate large quantities of coconut milk in island food, it’s simply unheard of to add almond milk to say rice and peas (also known as peas and rice) I some how don’t think it would be complimentary, I’d give that one a miss.

 Well my website act as a vehicle for anyone who wants to make food from scratch.
 While I’m don’t proclaim not a nutritional guru with a doctorate, I can certainly convey some of things I’ve learn over the years and skills which I utilise on a daily basis.

 I really want people to enjoy cooking and learn why it’s important to have a good relationship and a better understanding of what’s being ingest.
 As far as I’m concerned, nut milk is the best thing out there, honesty I’m so amazed by the different variety of nut milk you can make at home.

 I’ve still yet try a few but my favourite aside from coconut milk has to be almond and homemade cashew milk.
 The reason why they’re my favourite nut milks is due in part to their rich and creamy texture.
 Since going dairy free I’ve never looked back I rotate the nut milks accordingly to my preference at the time and what I’m making.
 It’s actually quite a fun process once you get into the thick of it.

 From a health perspective, if you have the misfortune of being lactose intolerant (the inability to digest the sugars in dairy) or afflicted with irritable bowel syndrome plus those horrendous side effects, then going dairy free might something worth trying.